Explore, Discover, Create! with Learning To See inspiration artist Robert Engel

 Funding

-Our program is taught by professional artists who have extensive educational experience.
-We feel that this criterion helps to guide the student with a deeper understanding of the art making process.
+LTS is taught by professional artists who have extensive educational experience.
+We feel that this criterion helps to guide the student with a deeper understanding of the art making process.Lessons are inspired by FOTM documented artists from our community and include a comprehensive range of art concepts, styles and media.

-For more information, or to arrange a residency in your neighborhood, call 805.653.2501 or email [email protected].
+For more information, or to arrange a residency in your neighborhood, call 805.653.2501 or email Education@FocusontheMasters.com.

 Thanks to Our Sponsors